 Wind can be an exterior or interior pattern

-Exterior pathogens (wind, cold, heat, dry, dam, summer heat ) are acute in nature, arising quickly.
-These pathogens invade either because the pathogen is excessively strong compared to normal Wei Qi (immunity) – this would be something like a strong virus or plague.
+Exterior pathogens (wind, cold, heat, dry, damp, summer heat ) are acute in nature, arising quickly.
+These pathogens invade the body either because the pathogen is excessively strong compared to normal Wei Qi (immunity) – this would be something like a strong virus or plague.
 The other reason for our bodies to be invaded is because the person is overall very weak and can’t fend off even “normal” strength pathogens.
 This is the pattern that appears in people who seem to get sick at the drop of a hat.

 Interior patterns are generated by disharmonies within the body.
 They are chronic or long term in nature, for example, eating too many hot foods can damage the Yin (cooling) of the body and lead to heat.
 They may also arise from exterior patterns that didn’t get treated properly and become latent like mono and post-viral syndromes.
 Although there may be a bit of overlap, the treatments will vary depending on whether we are addressing an exterior or interior pattern of disease.
 Back to wind….

 Wind moves rapidly and ‘rustles the tops of the trees’ – meaning it attacks the head, neck and shoulders.
 It also looks for weak areas like knees, joints and the spine to slip into.
 It can come and go, moving from area to area and flittering over the skin causing itching, tingling and ticks.
 Channels and organ systems invaded by the Bladder and Lung, Liver, Gall bladder, Small Intestines and Triple Warmer channels.
 Liver loathes the wind and those with Liver patterns often find themselves very irritable, angry or grouchy when the wind kicks up.

 But we are jumping ahead.